AndySECP/SpeaknGo/README.md

 ## Service

-Two UI are design, the first one for user that use smartphone.
+Two UI are designed, the first one for users that are using smartphones.
 This one is based on an Android interactive widget.

 ![mobile_ui](https://user-images.githubusercontent.com/38164557/61587176-d1a13780-ab39-11e9-9052-48e869b0109b.JPG)

-Yet, as some user, especially among the elderly, might not used smartphone on a daily basis, a simpler UI is also design.
+Yet, as some users, especially among the elderly, might not use smartphones on a daily basis, a simpler UI is also designed.
 This only consists in calling a number on any usable phone.

 ![old_version](https://user-images.githubusercontent.com/38164557/61587186-fc8b8b80-ab39-11e9-9d82-16bb5fc3cbd0.JPG)